astronomer/docs/astro/authorize-deployments-to-your-cloud.md

 #### Step 2: Create an Airflow connection

 Now that your Deployment is authorized, you can connect it to your cloud using an Airflow connection.
-Either create an **Amazon Web Services** connection in the [Astro UI](create-and-link-connections.md) or the Airflow UI for your Deployment and specify the following fields:
+Create an **Amazon Web Services** connection in either the [Astro UI](create-and-link-connections.md) or the Airflow UI for your Deployment, and specify the following fields:

 - **Connection Id**: Enter a name for the connection.